pauldoomgov/.allstar/README.md

 ## AllStar Administration

-See [ADMIN.md](./ADMIN.md) if you are a GSA-TTS administrator managing AllStar.
+See [ADMIN.md](./ADMIN.md) if you are a administrator managing AllStar.